khushi-lad/khushi-lad.github.io/Java/binary-search-tree/README.md

 ## 📂 Files
 - `BinarySearchTree.java` – tree logic and traversal
-- `BinarySearchTreeCollection.java` –
+- `BinarySearchTreeCollection.java` – tree collection logic and traversal
-- `BinarySearchTreeCollectionTests.java` –
+- `BinarySearchTreeCollectionTests.java` – main program used to run and test the implementation
 - `TreeNode.java` – node structure